“Can you also direct the qi to your feet?” he asked.

 If you want me to write more about this, then let me know in the comments below.

 I especially want to know which of the 12 Dimensions you are most curious about!
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.